Just add WATER: WebAssembly-based Circumvention Transports: Implementing shadowsocks.wasm

 \section{Implementing \texttt{shadowsocks.wasm}}

-We have been developing two distinct versions of \texttt{shadowsocks.wasm} and a patched version of \textit{shadowsocks-rust} to counteract blocking and demonstrate the feasibility of circumventing GFW.
+We have been developing two distinct versions of \texttt{shadowsocks.wasm}: one original and one patched version according to \textit{shadowsocks-rust} to counteract blocking and demonstrate the feasibility of circumventing GFW.
 Both versions of \texttt{shadowsocks.wasm} are designed to handle Shadowsocks' core functionalities, including encryption, decryption, and packaging, within the \water environment.
-The latter version, implemented with v1\_preview, is optimized for real-world applications, capable of managing network traffic and configurations.
-This includes server relay and bypass connections to whitelisted IPs.